MartonioJunior/Trinkets/README.md

 While the types of resources available do have different ways to handle the architecture, there's a set of tools that's constant throughout the package:

 * **Categories**, which allow for better grouping and categorization of resources.
-Available for Collectables and Items.
+Available for Collectables.
 * **Instancers**, components that insert resources into wallets.
 Available for all types.
 * **Scanners**, which check if the wallet has hit a certain threshold of resources.
 Available for all types.
 * **EventListeners**, components that allow to check for certain elements in a wallet.
 Available for all types.